-Bookstore/iPad Help Desk
+iPad Help Center

-The Bookstore, located next to the cafeteria, is open from 7:00 AM to 3:30 PM daily.
-It is the place to pick up rental textbooks and purchase required paperbacks and school supplies.
-A technology expert will be available during the school day to assist with iPad technology questions not answered by teachers.
-Replacement parts (cords, chargers, keyboards, etc...) will be available at the Bookstore/Help Center.
+The is open from 7:15 AM to 3:00 PM daily.
+A technology expert will be available during the school day to assist in iPad technology questions not answered by teachers.
+Replacement parts (cords, chargers, keyboards, etc...) will be available at the Help Center.